andreagorsche/cooking-api/README.md

 Sprint 11: Debug the email verification process by managing the email address and email confirmation models of django all auth

-Sprint 12: Final round of manual testing, pep 8 style check and documentation
+Sprint 12: Final round of manual testing, pep 8 style check and documentation, delete of rating app due to time constraints

 # Technology Used